 - He opened the Calcutta Medical College in 1835 and it became the first western medical school in all of Asia where people could be admitted irrespective of caste or creed.

 - Along with Raja Ram Mohan Roy, Bentinck tried to suppress many superstitious practices prevalent then.
-Sati, the practice of widow burning, was abolished by the Bengal Sati Regulation (Regulation XVII) on 4th December 1829.
+Sati, the practise of widow burning, was abolished by the Bengal Sati Regulation (Regulation XVII) on 4th December 1829.

 - He also tried to control, with Ram Mohan Roy’s advocacy, practices like polygamy, child marriages and caste rigidity.

 - The Charter Act of 1833 was passed in his tenure.
 This Act marks the centralisation in India’s administration and also made provisions for the inclusion of Indians in government service.
 This also made Bentinck the first Governor-General of India.

 - He reformed the military by banning flogging as a punishment in the British Indian army.